 Birth Control Pills

-Currently, with telehealth PP only offers pills.
+Currently with birth control on telehealth, PP only offers pills.
 Other forms of chemical birth control (IUD or ring) require a doctor’s visit.
 Non-chemical forms of birth control (barrier methods and fertility awareness) don’t require prescriptions and PP doesn’t include them.

 Below are the ten birth control pills that Planned Parenthood Direct says are offered through telehealth.
 Each is linked to the reviews at Drugs.com – not simply technical information (which the site also offers), but the lived experience of real women.